kasperekd/PUCCH_F2/README.md

 ## Overview

 This project simulates the performance of a block code using a generator matrix and visualizes the error rates for different values of `k` (number of information bits) and `sigma` (standard deviation of the noise).
+While using classes may introduce some overhead and potentially slow down the execution, the decision was made to organize the code in this manner by personal desire

 ## Dependencies